 Let’s face it, you can’t properly clean your house if it is cluttered.
 And a cluttered house is never going to look clean.
+It can also make you sick.
 So the first thing you really need to do before you clean is declutter your house.
 Some people get overwhelmed by clutter and don’t know where to start.
 Thanks to Patricia Fairchild in her book Learn How to Organize and Declutter in 15 Minutes, decluttering is as simple as 3 easy steps.

 1. Gather Boxes